seriaati/shenhe_bot/en_README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT license, more information can be found in `LICENSE.txt`
+Distributed under the MIT license, more information can be found in `LICENSE.md`

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>